Guide

 • Defective return notice under Section 139(9): You will be asked to re-file in the correct form within 15 days

-• If you do not respond: The return is treated as if you never filed - which triggers late filing fees and interest
+• If you do not respond: The return is treated as never filed - triggering late filing fees and interest

-• Increased scrutiny risk: A defective return filing pattern can trigger closer scrutiny of your tax affairs
+• Increased scrutiny risk: A defective return pattern can trigger closer scrutiny of your tax affairs

 06